(Updated 8/18/2021 at the request of a third-party)

 TA547 is a crimeware actor tracked by Proofpoint since October 2017.
 This group appears to be interested in distributing primarily banking trojans – including The Trick and ZLoader – to various geographic regions.
 Since mid-2020, this actor favors using malicious Microsoft Office attachments to distribute malware.
 In February 2021, TA547 began distributing Cobalt Strike as a second-stage payload for command and control.

 TA415 is an APT actor believed to be associated with People’s Republic of China (PRC) state interests.
 The group has been noted in United States court filings to be tied to PRC’s Ministry of State Security.
 TA415 is also known as Barium and APT41.
 Proofpoint identified TA415 delivering Cobalt Strike as a first-stage payload in limited campaigns during mid-2020.
 In September 2020, the United States Department of Justice announced the indictment of several threat actors associated with this threat group, and detailed the threat actors use of Cobalt Strike in the indictment.
-Based on recent reporting by Group-IB, TA415 used Cobalt Strike in continued campaigns against entities in the airlines sector.
-Specifically, researchers indicate that Cobalt Strike may have been deployed as part of a supply chain attack involving the IT provider SITA.
-This compromise at the major IT provider to hundreds of airline companies globally may have subsequently impacted airline companies connected with SITA data processing servers.
+Based on recent reporting by Group-IB, TA415 used Cobalt Strike in a campaign against an entity in the airlines sector.

 The following timeline provides a small sample of threat actor use of Cobalt Strike across cybercrime and APT threats.
 The selected events were identified based on their significance, and are not representative of the full Cobalt Strike threat landscape.